 The Master of Arts program may be pursued either as a terminal degree or as the first phase of a Doctor of Philosophy degree.

-Students pursuing a master's degree who have been admitted to the Ph.D. program at the University at Albany may substitute successful completion of the Ph.D. comprehensive examination (in both a major and second field) for the master's essay requirement.
-The major field comprehensive examination requires defense of a dissertation prospectus that itself constitutes a substantial research and writing project.
+Students pursuing a master's degree who have been admitted to the PhD program at the University at Albany may substitute successful completion of the PhD comprehensive examination (in both a major and second field) and dissertation prospectus defense for the master's capstone requirement.
+Students intending to enter the PhD program are advised to take both POS 517 and POS 618.